charankontham/ECS-Admin-App/README.md

 bugs:

-images pagination is not working properly in image gallery.
-Remove NULL from brands list in UI (create new product ui) change brand -> productBrand in product model
-Add back button in view product details page to go back to all products page Display "Image not available" image if no image is linked with product initializing the dimensions form with values change colors of section labels (currently they are not appearing because of grey color submerged in background color) Update snackbars position and message contents, panel classes.
+change brand -> productBrand in product model initializing the dimensions form with values change colors of section labels (currently they are not appearing because of grey color submerged in background color) Update snackbars position and message contents, panel classes.